Menu bar clipboard, minus the cloud.

 OCR that matters

-Pull text out of screenshots without leaving your workflow.
+Pull text out of screenshots and copied image files without leaving your workflow.

-Error dialogs, annotated mockups, chat screenshots, terminal captures.
+Error dialogs, annotated mockups, chat screenshots, terminal captures, or image files copied from Finder.
 Select the image, let Vision extract the text locally, then search or copy it back.

 On-device via Apple Vision OCR text indexed for search One-click OCR copy